session-replay-tools/tcpcopy/Usage.md

 `./tcpcopy -x 11311-10.100.10.31:11311 -s 10.100.10.32 -d`

-This completes the TCPCopy deployment, allowing us to replicate requests from four ad servers to a single test system's ad server for various testing purposes, such as performance testing, bug discovery, and stability assessment.
+This completes the TCPCopy deployment, allowing us to replicate requests from four ad servers to a single test ad server for various testing purposes, such as performance testing, bug discovery, and stability assessment.

 This configuration is quite classic and well-suited for projects that do not directly interface with external network clients, such as those accessing application servers like Tomcat and Redis.